top of page

 Located along Ostia's main shopping street, the decumanus maximus, the house was built between the late 1st century BC and the early 1st century AD.
 Its remains are now completely buried, the house having been replaced in the early 2nd century AD by a multi-storey commercial complex.
 The modern name of the house derives from the portico with tuff columns that adorns its façade and is located along the decumanus maximus.
 The excavations revealed, among other things, the fauces of the house, i.e. the narrow access corridor, covered by a white mortar floor decorated with black tesserae, as well as the atrium with a white marble basin (impluvium) in the centre where rainwater was collected.
 The water entered the room through an opening in the roof (compluvium) which was supported by four large columns of which only the bases remain today.
 Part of the tablinum has also been brought to light.
 This passageway between the atrium and the peristyle, which was a sort of "office" for the master of the house, was decorated with a precious marble paving (opus sectile).
 Behind this room is a part of the peristyle structure, which has not yet been excavated, but which seems to have had monumental dimensions.
 The UCLouvain-UNamur excavation project in Ostia is based on interdisciplinary archaeology, taking advantage of the most recent technological advances and integrating several methods and skills.
 We use photogrammetry, 3D modelling, laser scanning and drone surveys to study and understand the ancient architecture, but also physical and chemical analyses to identify the raw materials used for the construction of the walls (mortars, cement, bricks) and for the decorative elements.

-Want to know more about the 2023 campaign?
+Want to know more about the excavation campaigns?
 Follow our Facebook page!